 NEXT FIGHT: vs. John Dodson at UFC Fight Night 125: Machida vs. Anders

 In his upcoming bout with former flyweight title challenger John Dodson, we will probably see Dodson attempt to play the matador.
 For Munhoz, it will be about staying aggressive and forcing mistakes for an opportunistic finish.
-Dodson utilizes a lot of movement and is a huge power puncher, so Munhoz will need to stay disciplined and make use of his excellent low kicks.
+Dodson utilizes a lot of linear and lateral movement and is a huge power puncher, so Munhoz will need to stay disciplined and make use of his kicking game to cut Dodson off.
 In just his second main card appearance, a victory would launch him into well deserved title contention.

 You can watch Pedro Munhoz vs. #8 John Dodson at UFC Fight Night 125 on Saturday, February 3rd, co-headlining on Fox Sports 1.
 If you like to root for the underdog, and fancy a tight guillotine, tune in around 11:30 PM EST.